NEONScience/NEON-Data-Skills/tutorials-in-development/spreadsheet-NEON-surface-water-chem.md

 ---

-NEON data are complex, consisting of over 180 different data products, with many data products made up of several seperate data tables.
+NEON data are complex, consisting of over 180 different data products, with many data products made up of several separate data tables.
 We recommend that you work with NEON data in a scripted environment (like R, Python, etc) using a reproducible science framework.
 However, if you need to work in a spreadsheet with NEON data this tutorial will show you how to: